West Coast Main Line: Rolling stock

-Previous franchisees Central Trains and Silverlink (operating local and regional services partly over sections of the WCML) were given 30 new "Desiro" Class 350s, originally ordered for services in the south-east.
+Previous franchisees Central Trains and Silverlink (operating local and regional services partly over sections of the WCML) were given 30 new Class 350 Desiros, originally ordered for services in the South East.
 Following Govia's successful bid for the West Midlands franchise in 2007, another 37 Class 350 units were ordered to replace its older fleet of s.

 The older BR-vintage locomotive-hauled passenger rolling stock still has a limited role on the WCML, with the overnight Caledonian Sleeper services between London Euston and Scotland using Mark 3 and Mark 2 coaches until their replacement with Mark 5 stock in October 2019.
-Virgin also retained and refurbished one of the original Mark 3 rakes with a Driving Van Trailer and a locomotive as a standby set to cover for Pendolino breakdowns.
-This set was retired from service on 25 October with a rail tour the following day.
-In November 2014, the "Pretendolino" was transferred to Norwich Crown Point depot to enter service with Abellio Greater Anglia having come to the end of its agreed lease to Virgin Trains.
+Virgin also retained and refurbished one of the original Mark 3 rakes with a Driving Van Trailer and a locomotive, as a standby set to cover for breakdowns.
+This set was retired from service with a railtour on 25 October 2014.
+In November 2014, the "Pretendolino" was transferred to Norwich Crown Point to enter service with Abellio Greater Anglia, having come to the end of its agreed lease to Virgin Trains.

-In September 2022, following the death of Queen Elizabeth II, locomotive hauled services returned briefly to the WCML once more when incumbent operator Avanti West Coast employed a rake of Mark 3 coaches (hauled by a Class 90 locomotive) to provide additional services to Euston for those wishing to travel to London for the Queen's lying-in-state and subsequent funeral.
+In September 2022, following the death of Queen Elizabeth II, locomotive-hauled services returned briefly to the WCML once more when incumbent operator Avanti West Coast employed a rake of Mark 3 coaches, hauled by a Class 90 locomotive, to provide additional services to Euston for those wishing to travel to London for the Queen's lying-in-state and subsequent funeral.

-The following table lists the rolling stock which forms the core passenger service pattern on the WCML serving its principal termini; it is not exhaustive as many other types use small sections of the WCML as part of other routes.
+The following tables list the rolling stock that forms core passenger services on the WCML, serving its principal termini; it is not exhaustive, as many other types use small sections of the WCML as part of other routes.